loganmeetsworld/loganmcdonald.dev/content/_index.md

 title: Logan McDonald
 ---

-Engineering leader, civil servant, curious human.
+Technologist, civil servant, curious human.

-This is a place for me to share my thoughts on socio-technical systems, civil service, and emerging technology.
+This is a place for me to share my thoughts on socio-technical systems, leading teams, civil service, and emerging technology.